Wheelbuilding the Easy Way

 Wheel truing jig: a tool used to hold the wheel that also has indicators showing how round and true the wheel is making it easier to true and tension wheels (here, you’ll use your bicycle frame as the jig).

-One of the most satisfying repairs for a home mechanic is building a wheel.
-Once you can do this, you no longer worry when the wheels get knocked out of true.
-And you ride knowing that if the worst happens and you hit a hole or crash and mangle your wheel, it’ll be only a couple hours work to put together a new one.
-In fact, most people, after they’ve built a few wheels, enjoy it so much they look forward to building more.
-Some build wheels for friends and experiment with different rims, hub and spokes for themselves.
+One of the most satisfying repairs for a home bicycle mechanic is building a wheel.
+Once you can do this, you no longer worry when a wheel gets knocked out of true, because you have the skills to fix it.
+And you ride knowing that if the worst happens and you hit a hole or crash and mangle your wheel, you can put together a new one.

 What You’ll Need

-• A spoke wrench that fits your spoke nipples
+• a spoke wrench that fits the spoke nipples on the wheel you’re rebuilding

-• Replacement rim identical to your original rim (same brand, model, size and number of spoke holes)
+• a replacement rim that is identical to your original rim (same brand, model, size and number of spoke holes)

 The Wheelbuild—Step by Step